 Interestingly, some research suggests that a higher choking risk is often found in children who have finger foods least often.
 So offering appropriate finger food options alongside a gradual transition through different textures may actually be setting your baby up to deal with lumpy foods much more efficiently.

 I’m planning on writing another blog talking about good foods and recipes for texture development.
-Let me know if this is something you’d like to hear more about and, as always, do let me know if you have any questions.
+Let me know if this is something you’d like to hear more about!
+As always, do let me know if you have any questions.

 For more information you can see my blogs here on the topic of baby nutrition.